Depiction of Adam and Eve with a dinosaur that was used in the curriculum

 Due to the lawsuit, the school system suspended the Bible in the Schools classes for the 2017-18 school year.

 On Nov.
 14, 2017, Judge David Faber dismissed the case on jurisdictional grounds, finding that one family did not have standing and that the case was not yet “ripe” for review.
 Elizabeth Deal and Jessica Roe filed an appeal to the Fourth Circuit Court of Appeals (Case No. 17-2429).
+Following the appeals decision, the school board voted to permanently end the Bible in the Schools program.

 On Dec.
 17, 2018, the Fourth Circuit unanimously ruled in favor of Elizabeth Deal and her daughter, reversing the district court.
 The court held that the plaintiffs could pursue an injunction against the bible classes and remanded the case for further proceedings.